LumenGNU/ManSearchProvider/README.md

 ⚠️ [**This is designed for GNOME Shell 45-48 and won't work in GNOME Shell 49+.**](https://gjs.guide/extensions/upgrading/gnome-shell-49.html#debugging)

 **Alternative**: Instead of using nested shell, you can log out and log back in to test the extension in your actual GNOME session.
-This is more stable but less convenient for rapid development.
+This is more stable but less convenient for rapid development and doesn't provide real-time debug output.

 ## Build and Debug Configuration